officegeek/keaonline/cybersecurity/exam-project.md

 You have to hand in a 4 page "*report*" based on this and make a 20-minute presentation for the exam.
 The presentations are very important, and you can include extra actions and answers for the company.

-*The project is based on, inspired from a real project.*
+*The project is inspired from a real project.*

 ## Extra material
 We have some extra material that you can have a look at: